-"I Have No Other Land" Ehud Manor
+I Have No Other Land To Our Land

+By Ehud Manor By Mahmoud Darwish
-I have no other country even if my land is aflame Just a word in Hebrew pierces my veins and my soul With a painful body with a hungry heart here is my home [...]
-"To Our Land" Mahmoud Darwish

-To our land, and it is the one near the word of God, a ceiling of clouds To our land, and it is the one far from the adjectives of nouns, the map of absence To our land, and it is the one tiny as a sesame seed, a heavenly horizon... and a hidden chasm [...]
+I have no other country even if my land is aflame Just a word in Hebrew pierces my veins and my soul With a painful body with a hungry heart here is my home [] To our land, and it is the one near the word of God, a ceiling of clouds To our land, and it is the one far from the adjectives of nouns, the map of absence To our land, and it is the one tiny as a sesame seed, a heavenly horizon and a hidden chasm []

-Baruch Atah Adonai, Eloheinu Melech ha-olam, borei p'ree hagafen.
 We praise God, Ruler of Everything, who creates the fruit of the vine.

+Food for thought:

-Drink for thought: In progressive, pro-Israel spaces, we talk about the right to self-determination for both peoples.
+In progressive, pro-Israel spaces, we talk about the right to self determination for both peoples.